1949 Quarter Value (2026 Guide): Errors List, ā€œDā€ & No Mint Mark Worth

 1949 Quarter Varieties:

-The 1949 Washington quarter was produced at two U.S. Mint facilities, creating distinct varieties for collectors.
-The Philadelphia Mint produced the base issue without a mint mark, while Denver added its “D” mint mark below the eagle on the reverse.
+The 1949 Washington quarter was produced at two U.S. Mint facilities, creating two distinct varieties for collectors.
+The Philadelphia Mint produced the base issue without a mint mark, while Denver added its “D” mint mark below the eagle on the reverse — that tiny letter is the fastest way to tell the two apart.

-Each variety has different mintage figures and availability in the collector market, with the Denver mint producing a slightly higher quantity at over 10 million pieces compared to Philadelphia’s 9.3 million.
+Each variety has different mintage figures and availability in the collector market, with Denver producing slightly more at over 10 million pieces versus Philadelphia’s 9.3 million.
+Both share the same silver composition and design features, but the Philadelphia issue’s poor strike quality means that genuinely sharp, well-preserved examples are rarer than raw mintage numbers suggest.

 1949 No Mint Mark Quarter Value